nicohvi/nicohvi.github.io/_posts/2016-04-01-dead-simple-and-secure-authentication.md

 <!-- Crude drawing of domain objects -->
 <img>

-Then you run into the inevitable problem of *authentication*.
+Then you run into the inevitable problem of *authentication*[^1].
 You want to ensure the posts made by your friends are actually made by *them*, and not some random person on the internet who wants in on your challenge.

 Fuck that guy, amirite?

 Well, this shouldn't be that much of a problem.
-You just add a `password` field to your user model, right?
+You simply add a `password` field to your user model, right?
 Hmm, and maybe a `password_confirmation`, because it just seems sloppy to allow the user to type in his password *once* and then be done with it - what if that idiot spells it wrong?

 But wait - you really, *really* shouldn't store your passwords as cleartext in your database (eh, [Sony](http://arstechnica.com/tech-policy/2011/06/sony-hacked-yet-again-plaintext-passwords-posted/)?).

 What you *should* do is to create a hash of your password using a good encryption algorithm.
 That way, if anyone out there in the vast sphere of cat gifts and pornography called the internet gets access to your database all he can see is a bunch of jibberish.

 <!-- Eminem jibberish -->
 <img>

-So how do you do this?
+So, how do?

-I really like to use [bcrypt](), which you get out of the box if you're using Rails.
-Okay, that's the passwords taken care of - but, wait: what if the user has forgotten his password?
-He should have the option to reset it, right?
-That means you need to be able to send out emails and - *ugh*.
+Well, you need to find a way to use the algorithm (ruby has the lovely [bcrypt]() gem which you get out of the box if you're using rails).

+Okay, that's the passwords taken care of.
+Right?

+Hold up, what if the user has forgotten her password?
+She should be able to reset it, right?
+That means you need to generate a temporary token, and be able to send it by email - well, then you need to setup a mail server and... *ugh*.

 So, yeah - this is all kinda annoying, and can be a hassle to set up *properly*.
 But seeing as this is a **universal problem**, you'd think that someone has fixed it already, right?
 Someone like Google or something.

 The good news is that they totally have.
 The bad news is that it's based on the